 Compensation for lost income

-A serious injury can keep from working.
+A serious injury can keep you from working.
 With a personal injury claim, you can seek compensation for lost income.
 You may also be owed compensation for lost future earnings if your injury results in a disability that prevents you from working.

 Compensation for emotional distress